deutschj/sysperfeval/results.md

-## Running fio and observing IO latency
+## Running fio and observing IO metrics

+1. Longhorn

-Using biolatency on the mounted disk (sde, the Kubernetes mount on the host):
+Using biolatency on the mounted disk (/dev/sde, the block device created and mounted by Longhorn on the host):

 ```bash
 ideweiiss8508:/usr/share/bcc/tools # ./biolatency -d sde